How Trump should use Twitter

 More troubling is the fact that this assertion will lend support to the ongoing campaign among some conservatives to make voting more difficult and cumbersome through voter fraud laws.
 In an era when it is becoming harder to tell fact from fiction, the president must be an apostle of truth, demonstrating extreme discipline and not putting out false claims that produce dangerous decisions.

-Don't threaten individuals of individual business
+Don't threaten individuals or individual business

 Twitter is not an appropriate mechanism for the president, or president-elect, to start issuing threats.
 In one of his recent tweets, Trump started to threaten any business that moved its factories overseas with a 35% tariff.